-The Block Watch program
+The Block Watch program purpose and goal

 - Fights the isolation and separation that crime creates and feeds upon,

 - Forges bonds among area residents and businesses,

 - and improves relations between the police and the community they serve